bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 unnecessary complexity or bugs. **Avoid big PRs by splitting them and chaining into smaller PRs**.
 Alternative is to maintain functional commits, but it tends to be harder and non-obvious to work with for both author and reviewer.

-One exception: replace-like (e.g. `sed`, `go mod vendor`, `goimports`) changes across many packages, as long as the author also presents the script/command that was used to perform rename. **Just make sure you don't mix changes made by the script with manual ones!**
+One exception: replace-like (e.g. `sed`, `go mod vendor`, `goimports`) changes across many packages are acceptable, as long as the author also presents the script / command that was used to perform rename. **Just make sure you don't mix changes made by the script with the manual ones!**

 ### Strict vs fast.